Where to Buy

 GBM Assessment (Score: 8/10)

 Set amid the poverty of Christiania—now Oslo—the novel employs a stream-of-consciousness technique avant la lettre, anticipating by decades the narrative experiments of high Modernism.
-Its unflinching portrayal of hunger, desperation, and irrational pride laid the foundation for modernist fiction's preoccupation with alienation and the fragmented self.
+Its candid portrayal of hunger, desperation, and irrational pride laid the foundation for modernist fiction's preoccupation with alienation and the fragmented self.

 Europe, 1888-1891

 Fin de siecle.
-Chekhov emerges as master of the short story.
+Chekhov emerges as the master of the short story.
 Wilde publishes Dorian Gray.
 Hamsun writes Hunger in Norway.
 Hardy publishes Tess.
+Frazer's Golden Bough compiles mythology from across the British Empire, providing the intellectual catalyst for literary modernism.
 Jack the Ripper terrorizes London.
 Bismarck falls from power.
+Van Gogh dies.
+Ibsen and Strindberg dominate Scandinavian theater.
+The century's end approaches with both decadence and creative ferment.

 Awards & Adaptations